Home

 Cell Phone Etiquette

 More cell phone etiquette is needed than for any other type of communication device.
+Bookmark and Share

 Cell phones, being mobile, are often used in situations where the phone user and the conversation are not welcome.
-They may be considered rude and even downright offensive.

 Almost all the tips on telephone etiquette apply to cell phones with the addition of one very important one – don’t contribute to noise pollution.